Cryoablation uses extremely cold temperature to destroy cells.

 Are undergoing cryoablation of the AV node, you may require a pacemaker

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the point of catheter insertionYour leg feels cold, turns white or blue, or becomes numb or tinglyCough, shortness of breath, chest pain, or severe nausea or vomitingDiscomfort in the jaw, chest, neck, arms, or upper backLightheadedness or weakness
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the point of catheter insertionYour leg feels cold, turns white or blue, or becomes numb or tinglyCough, shortness of breath, chest pain, or severe nausea or vomitingDiscomfort in the jaw, chest, neck, arms, or upper backLightheadedness or weakness

 Ablation for arrhythmias.
 American Heart Association website.
 Available at: